stanleykaris/stanleykaris/ReadMe.md

 ## ✨ Fun Facts

-- 🎸 Plays guitar and loves Afrobeat music.
+- ☯️ I'm an Anime Weeb and a Movie buff.
-- 🌍 Traveled to 10+ countries (and counting!)
+- 🌍 Would like to tour the world one day after a successful startup.
 - 🧑‍💻 Always learning something new—currently diving into AI/ML cloud integrations.

 ---